pporrasebi/darkspaceproject/dsp_comparison/dsp_comparison.md

 comp_table_final <- comp_table
 comp_table_final[is.na(comp_table_final <- comp_table)] <- 0
 write.table(comp_table_final,"./results/comp_table_final.txt",col.names=T,row.names=F,sep="\t",quote=F)
+system("gzip ./results/comp_table_final.txt")
 ```

-The comparison set gives a total number of 1713527 potentially interacting pairs, of which 1597266 (93.22%) are not curated in IMEx.
+The comparison set gives a total number of 1741741 potentially interacting pairs, of which 1625954 (93.35%) are not curated in IMEx.

 I produce a plot with the summary of the overlap between the different datasets evaluated.